Nazime/codeg/README.md

 ## Quickstart

-Let's say you want to generate the following class dynamically:n
+Let's say you want to generate the following class dynamically

 ```python
 class Animal: